pgupta56/docs/docs/k8s/core-concepts.md

 # Core Concepts
 ## Pods

->Pod is a group of containers that are deployed together on the same host.
+Pod is a group of containers that are deployed together on the same host.
 For single process deployment artifact, we can generally think "pod" as a "container" to accurately understand the concept.
 Pods operate at one level higher than individual containers.

 - Represents as One unit
 - Not concern with routing
 - Containers in a pod are
-  - connected to facilitate intra-pod communication and share resources. `localhost` with co-located container `PORT` can be used to communicate
+  - Connected to facilitate intra-pod communication and share resources. `localhost` with co-located container `PORT` can be used to communicate
   - Shares CPU, RAM , Network (Same IP but bound to different PORT) , Volumes (Mounts)
 - it enabled **Adaptor Patter** to suport common abstraction like Monitoring , Logging , Poroxy or Reusable Clients.